-Wairarapa's right in the centre of New Zealand, and just a short hop over the hill from Wellington.
+Wairarapa's right in the centre of New Zealand, and just a short hop from Wellington.

 From Wellington by car